ameliejyc/cv/README.md

 F&C is a co-operative that runs an intensive peer-led and project-based bootcamp.

 * Learned test-driven development using a full JavaScript stack with relational databases, as well as design and project management, agile methodologies and pair programming.
+* Built two MVPs: one for F&C and one for a prominent politician.
 * After the course ended I spent time mentoring the following cohort and contributing to improvements in the curriculum.

 ---